gautamChaudhary11/Color-Game/README.md

   2. <b>Hard:</b> You would be given with six blocks, one of them is correct.</br>
 # Aim
 Try to select the correct block in minimum amount of moves.
 After acheiving the task, you would be shown the number of moves you made to acheive the target.
+# Vercel Deployment
+The vercel deployment link for this project is https://color-game-o3sjreofj-gautamchaudhary11.vercel.app